HapticFinance/greeks-uni-v3/README.md

 # Greeks for Uniswap V3

 The greeks are a toolbox used to measure risk in option trading.
 The most important greeks are delta, gamma, vega and thetha.
-This repository provides code to compute delta, gamma and vega for concentrated liquidity positions in Uniswap V3 [1].
-Additionally, it shows how to calculate the optimal position size, given a target value of delta [2].
+This repository provides code to compute delta, gamma and vega for concentrated liquidity positions in Uniswap V3 [1] and to setup LP positions with a given target value of delta [2].

 This work is part of the research conducted while designing the Haptic protocol and is made available for educational purposes.